-Aerodynamic assessment of vessels
+Aerodynamic assessment of vessels in a wind tunnel

 Wind tunnel tests at the design stage can be used to ensure that a vessel meets the operational and class requirements with regard to propulsion, manoeuvring, dynamic positioning, mooring and stability.

 We provide a wide variety of services within the field of maritime aerodynamics.
 Our aerodynamic services provided to the shipbuilding and shipping industry are carried out by FORCE Technology’s Maritime Division previously known as the Danish Maritime Institute (DMI).
 The services include:

 - analysis of funnel performance - smoke dispersion

 - wind and current loads

 - anemometer calibration curves

 Analysis of funnel performanceA vessel or ship can be subject to unfavourable wind conditions when at sea.
 It is essential for the operator that the vessel is operational at all times.
 Adverse wind conditions can severely decrease the funnel performance leaving passenger decks, outdoor working areas or ventilation inlets engulfed in smoke.

 Ship designers and owners face a major challenge to ensure that smoke nuisance on such outdoor areas is minimised, thus enabling the passengers to safely enjoy their stay or for the crew to work without experiencing the discomfort of smoke or noxious gases, e.g. SO2 and NOX near ventilation inlets.
 The latter – if exceeding given exposure limits – can cause severe health problems and cause shutdown of the vessel in periods of operation.